← HazardNow Learn

 What the card summarizes

 The Biological card condenses public surveillance datasets into a plain dashboard status.
-It may include wastewater viral activity, respiratory illness, emergency department, or hospital-admission context depending on what source snapshots are available.
+It may include wastewater viral activity, respiratory illness, emergency department, or hospital-admission context depending on what source readings are available.

 The purpose is to show broad public-health context that may affect readiness routines, not to diagnose illness or recommend treatment.